-A sole trader – also known as a sole proprietorship or simply proprietorship - is a type of business entity which is owned and run by one individual and where there is no legal distinction between the owner and the business.
+A sole trader – also known as sole proprietorship – is a simple business arangement, whereby one individual runs and owns the entire business.

 Are you a sole trader or entrepreneur?
 Debitoor’s cloud-based software makes invoicing and accounting easier than ever.
 Try Debitoor for free.

 Sole traders are legally responsible for all aspects of their business and are personally liable for their business’s finances – while they can keep any profits, they may also have to repay any debts out of their own pocket.

 A sole trader is self-employed, but they are not necessarily the only worker within the business.
 ‘Sole trader’ therefore refers to the legal structure of the business, rather than the number of employees.

 A sole trader is one of the easiest and most common structures for entrepreneurs and new businesses.
 If you become a sole trader, you will become responsible for:

 - Keeping records of your business’s sales and expenses

 - Sending a Self Assessment tax return every year